At a Glance

 ✨Tip Number 2

-Gain practical experience by volunteering or interning in settings that support children with social, emotional, and mental health needs.
-This hands-on experience will be invaluable and show us your dedication to working in this field.
+Gain some practical experience, even if it's voluntary, in settings that support children with social, emotional, and mental health needs.
+This hands-on experience will not only boost your confidence but also demonstrate your commitment to the field.

 ✨Tip Number 3

-Network with professionals in youth justice and educational support sectors.
-Attend workshops, seminars, or local events to connect with people who can provide insights and potentially refer you to opportunities.
+Network with professionals already working in youth justice or related fields.
+Attend workshops or seminars to meet people who can provide insights and potentially refer you to opportunities within the sector.

 ✨Tip Number 4